JonathanScheinert/Cloud_PT_Tools/README.md

 ## Cloud Penetration Testing Tools

-This GitHub repository is dedicated to mention and demonstrate automated tools that may be used in penetration tests and security engagements against cloud infrastructures as AWS, Azure and Google Cloud.
+This GitHub repository is dedicated to mention and demonstrate automated tools that may be useful in penetration tests and security engagements against cloud infrastructures as AWS, Azure and Google Cloud.
+The list contains open-source tools written by securtity researchers, all the credits and kudos to them!

 **Table of content:**